Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 2 Mei 2025 10.12.56 UTC
+- WIB: Jumat, 2 Mei 2025 11.31.28 UTC
-- WITA: Jumat, 2 Mei 2025 11.12.56 UTC
+- WITA: Jumat, 2 Mei 2025 12.31.28 UTC
-- WIT: Jumat, 2 Mei 2025 12.12.56 UTC
+- WIT: Jumat, 2 Mei 2025 13.31.28 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: motivational
+Kategori: inspirational